 TREATMENT

 The patient was medically managed with aspirin, clopidogrel, clexane, and isosorbide mononitrate.
-At day 28, the surgery of coronary artery bypass grafting (CABG) was operated.
-The left internal mammary artery was grafted onto the LAD, and saphenous vein grafts were made to the LCX, and RCA.
+At day 28, the surgery of coronary artery bypass grafting was performed.
+The left internal mammary artery was grafted onto the LAD, and saphenous vein grafts were made to the left circumflex coronary artery and RCA.

 OUTCOME AND FOLLOW-UP

-There was no adverse event during the surgery and the patient recovered well postoperatively with no complications.
-He is being on our required regular clinic follow-up after the operation.
-There were no myocardial ischemia symptoms, change in cardiac function, or adverse events during the nine-month follow-up period.
+There was no adverse event during the surgery, and the patient recovered well postoperatively with no complications.
+He is being regularly followed up since the operation.
+There were no myocardial ischemia symptoms, change in cardiac function, or adverse events during the 9-mo follow-up period.

 DISCUSSION